gokulmk-12/Warehouse-Automation/README.md

-# warehouse_simulation
+# Warehouse Automation
-This Repository for warehouse simulation with ROS, Moveit and Gazebo
+This Repository contains for faciliating Warehouse Automation with ROS, Moveit and Gazebo